ludocode/onramp/core/cci/1-opc/README.md

 These simplifications mean we do not have to store a real declarator list.
 The only items allowed in a declarator list before the final array size are pointers, so we can flatten the entire declarator list down to a pointer count and an array size.

-Types are represented by a very simple structure.
+Types are therefore not represented as a recursive data structure (e.g. a linked list) as they are in other compilers (although types can recurse indirectly through structs and unions.)
+Types are instead represented by a very simple structure.
 A type, called `type_t`, is composed of:

 - a qualified base type;
 - an l-value flag;